|

 been there for our guests in great numbers since Piet began whale watching tours

-forty years ago.
+a half-century ago.
 You'll have time for leisurely

 exploring, photography and always-optional walks about Baja's springtime desert